Qiskit/qiskit_sphinx_theme/README.md

 ## Overview

 This repository hosts three things:
-- Qiskit Sphinx themes (located in the `src/` folder)
+- `qiskit-ecosystem` theme (located in the `src/` folder)
-- Example Docs (located in the `example_docs/` folder)
+- example docs (located in the `example_docs/` folder)
 - Qiskit Docs Guide (located in the `docs_guide/` folder)

-The Qiskit Sphinx Themes are the themes used by Qiskit Documentation (https://qiskit.org/documentation/) and Qiskit Ecosystem projects.
+The `qiskit-ecosystem` theme is used by projects in the [Qiskit Ecosystem](https://qiskit.github.io/ecosystem).

-The Example Docs is a minimal Sphinx project that is used for testing the Qiskit Sphinx Theme.
-Every pull request will trigger [a GitHub workflow](https://github.com/Qiskit/qiskit_sphinx_theme/blob/main/.github/workflows/main.yml) that builds the Example Docs to make sure the changes do not introduce unintended changes.
+The example docs are a minimal Sphinx project that is used for testing the Qiskit Sphinx Theme.
+Every pull request will trigger [a GitHub workflow](https://github.com/Qiskit/qiskit_sphinx_theme/blob/main/.github/workflows/main.yml) that builds the example docs to make sure the changes do not introduce unintended changes.

 The Qiskit Docs Guide hosts instructions, guidelines and recommendations of good documentation